leberns/sp-hello-events/installers/hello-events-installer/README.md

 ## Template Preparation

-The saved template is a base for the provisioning, but it has to be manually further updated.
+The saved template is a base for the provisioning, but it has to be manually updated.

 ### Template Cleanup